Improved Streaming Algorithm for Fair $k$-Center Clustering: Experimental Results

 We report the clustering costs achieved by our algorithms and three baselines across seven real-world datasets in Tab.~\ref{tab:exp_cost_real}.
 The parameter $k$ is set proportionally to the dataset size: datasets above the dividing line use $1\%$ of the total number of records, while those below use $1\text{\textperthousand}$, which depends on the variation in dataset scales.
 This same proportion is also applied to the center constraints across different groups.
 All datasets are normalized prior to running the algorithms, and for CelebA, the first 1,000 samples are used in the experiments.

-In Tab.~\ref{tab:exp_cost_real}, we observe that $3$-Approx (Semi) outperforms most of the other one-pass algorithms, while the two-pass 3-approximation algorithm keeps the better performace than the one-pass streaming algorithms on the seven datasets.
+In Tab.~\ref{tab:exp_cost_real}, we observe that $3$-Approx (Semi) outperforms most of the other one-pass algorithms, while the two-pass $3$-approximation algorithm maintains better performance than the one-pass streaming algorithms on the seven datasets.
 We attribute this to the fact that our algorithm is a modification of the original center selection method based on streaming.
-By combining streaming techniques with the structure of \textit{independent center set}, it effectively identifies more meaningful center points.
-As a result, it achieves lower clustering costs than the other baselines under the one-pass streaming setting (shown as the underline value).
-We also observe that the results reported by $3$-Aprrox (two-pass) consistently outperform all the one-pass streaming algorithms.
-This can be explained that the two-pass 3-approximation algorithm has the advantage of refining the center set in the second pass, enabling it to identify more accurate center points.
+By combining streaming techniques with the structure of an \textit{independent center set}, it effectively identifies more meaningful center points.
+As a result, it achieves lower clustering costs than the other baselines under the one-pass streaming setting (shown as the underline values).
+We also observe that the results reported by (two-pass) $3$-Approx consistently outperform all the one-pass streaming algorithms.
+This can be explained by the fact that the two-pass 3-approximation algorithm has the advantage of refining the center set in the second pass, enabling it to identify more accurate center points.

-\subsubsection{Streaming Runtime}
+\subsubsection{Streaming Runtime.}

-Using the method from~\citet{chiplunkar2020solve}, we generate an artificial 100 GB dataset containing 4,000,000 items and 1,000 features.
-In Fig.~\ref{fig:exp_runtime}, we evaluate the performance at run-time of our algorithms and baseline methods in this dataset.
-Our results show that $5$-Approx algorithm runs faster than~\citet{chiplunkar2020solve} and \citet{jones2020fair}, which aligns with the theoretical expectations, as all of our algorithms are one-pass streaming methods.
-Among these methods, 7-Approx~\cite{lin2024streaming} achieves the fastest runtime, because it selects fewer points during the streaming process and omits post-processing steps, thereby reducing computational overhead.
+Using the method from~\citet{chiplunkar2020solve}, we generate a 100 GB dataset containing 4,000,000 items and 1,000 features.
+In Fig.~\ref{fig:exp_runtime}, we evaluate the runtime performance of our algorithms and baseline methods on this dataset.
+Our results show that the $5$-Approx algorithm runs faster than the algorithms of~\citeauthor{chiplunkar2020solve} and \citet{jones2020fair}, which aligns with theoretical expectations, as all of our algorithms are one-pass streaming methods.
+Among these methods, 7-Approx~\cite{lin2024streaming} runs the fastest, because it selects fewer points during the streaming process and omits post-processing steps, thereby reducing computational overhead.